Ecuadoreans ask court to seize Chevron Canada assets

 By Julie Gordon

-TORONTO Lawyers for Chevron Corp (CVX.N) asked an Ontario judge on Thursday to toss out a bid by Amazon villagers to seize its Canadian assets to help pay a $19 billion (11 billion pounds) award granted by an Ecuadorean court in decades-old pollution case.
+TORONTO, Nov 29 Lawyers for Chevron Corp asked an Ontario judge on Thursday to toss out a bid by Amazon villagers to seize its Canadian assets to help pay a $19 billion award granted by an Ecuadorean court in decades-old pollution case.

 The hearing marks the first time the plaintiffs, 47 Amazon villagers, have sought to persuade a foreign court to collect damages awarded to them for environmental contamination in the South American country dating back to the 1960s.
 Chevron Canada's assets are worth more than $12 billion, the plaintiffs say.